vradarserver/vrs/Design/state-history.md

 and last state IDs is so that we can implement a view that broadly reproduces the ```Flight``` record from BaseStation.sqb, it can be used to search for flights matching criteria.
 The ```FlightView``` needs to be fast to read, as fast as possible.

-So - in the trade off between speed and data purity we are going with speed, just for the sake of reporting.
+So - in the trade off between speed and data purity we are going with speed for the sake of reporting.

 If it is necessary then a database check utility can easily tell whether the initial and final state IDs here are actually pointing at the first and last records for the flight.